icanseetime/branching-PR-test/README.md

 ### Setup

 1. Go to Github and find an issue that is assigned to you
-2. Create a new branch that follows the naming convention that is explained in [this](#branching) table
+2. Create a new **feature** branch in your local repository that follows the naming conventions explained in [this table](#branching)
-    - ⚠ Make sure that the new branch is branching out from the **develop branch**
+    - ⚠ Make sure that the new branch is branching out from the **develop** branch
+3. Publish your branch
-3. Move the issue on the Kanban board from _To do_ to _In progress_
+4. Move the issue on the Kanban board from _To do_ to _In progress_
-4. Get shit done.
+5. Work on your issue until you are done and then move to the [pull request](#pull-requests) section

-### Pull requests
+### Pull request

 1. Finish commiting all the changes to your branch
-    - Make sure you have tested that everything is working before you create a PR
+    - Make sure you have tested that everything is working before the next step
 2. Go to [the Github repo](https://github.com/icanseetime/branching-PR-test) and click the Pull request tab
 3. Create a new pull request and make these changes to the setup:
     - Make sure the base branch is **develop**
     - Make sure the compare branch is the **feature** branch you have been working on
-    - Check that there is a green check mark and the text "Able to merge".
+    - Check that there is a green check mark and the text "Able to merge"
-        - If there are conflicts, you should figure out what the conflicts are, and how to solve them.
+        - If there are conflicts, you should figure out what the conflicts are, and how to solve them
     - Write a title for the pull request that explains what has been done
         - Optional step: Write a comment if you have something more to say about the work, that can not be summarized in the title
     - Add a reviewer
     - Create the pull request
 4. Wait for the reviewer to review your request
 5. When the reviewer:
-    - approves your PR: move to step 6.
+    - approves your PR: continue with step 6
-    - requests changes: make the suggested changes, commit them to the branch, update the PR and request a re-review.
+    - requests changes: make the suggested changes, commit them to the branch, update the pull request and request a re-review
-6. At the end of the pull request, you should merge the pull request from inside the PR.
+6. Merge the pull request
+7. Delete branch
+8. Move the issue on the Kanban board from _In progress_ to _Done_

 ---